 Small claims in Michigan

-A calm, plain-English walkthrough of how to send a demand letter and take a case to small claims court in Michigan.
+A plain-English walkthrough of how to send a demand letter and take a case to small claims court in Michigan.

 $7,000